cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 In CIM, a class is used to describe either domain entities or various data types specific to the CIM domain:

- - **&lt;&lt;Primitivegt;&gt;** Primitive data types as Booleans, Float, String etc. Primitive cannot have attributes.
+ - **&lt;&lt;Primitive&gt;&gt;** Primitive data types as Booleans, Float, String etc. Primitive cannot have attributes.

- - **&lt;&lt;CIMDatatypegt;&gt;** Simple data types specific for the CIM, e.g. ActivePower, Resistance etc. CIMDatatype has at least three attributes: value, unit and multiplier.
+ - **&lt;&lt;CIMDatatype&gt;&gt;** Simple data types specific for the CIM, e.g. ActivePower, Resistance etc. CIMDatatype has at least three attributes: value, unit and multiplier.
 The “value” attribute is of Primitive type, and unit and multiplier are of an enumeration type.
 When required additional attributes can be defined to describe for example “demoninatorUnit” and “denominatorMultiplier”, but only one “value” attribute is allowed.

- - **&lt;&lt;Compoundgt;&gt;** Compound data types specific for the CIM, e.g.StreetAddress etc. Compound has no identity and is a simple group of related attributes, Compound may have attributes whose types are Primitive, enumeration, CIMDatatype or Compound.
+ - **&lt;&lt;Compound&gt;&gt;** Compound data types specific for the CIM, e.g.StreetAddress etc. Compound has no identity and is a simple group of related attributes, Compound may have attributes whose types are Primitive, enumeration, CIMDatatype or Compound.
 A circular dependency among Compound types is to be avoided.

- - **&lt;&lt;enumerationgt;&gt;** Enumerations, e.g. UnitSymbol, UnitMultiplier, Currency, etc.
+ - **&lt;&lt;enumeration&gt;&gt;** Enumerations, e.g. UnitSymbol, UnitMultiplier, Currency, etc.

  - None of the above stereotypes.
 A domain object that participates in inheritance and/or association relationships with other domain objects.
 Most of domain objects inherit from the class IdentifiedObject and thus get the identifier and one or multiple names.

-CIM classes with a stereotype other than **&lt;&lt;deprecatedgt;&gt;** are types that never participate in relationships (i.e., no associations, no inheritance), but are used as types for attributes.
+CIM classes with a stereotype other than **&lt;&lt;deprecated&gt;&gt;** are types that never participate in relationships (i.e., no associations, no inheritance), but are used as types for attributes.

 CIM does not use abstract classes, because CIM is in itself an abstract model.
 In contrast, profiles may distinguish between concrete and abstract classes.